We are reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 2. Make a Budget

+The second item to tackle on your moving checklist is making a budget.
 Hiring professional movers, buying a new sectional, and making last-minute upgrades will cost you a pretty penny.
-Save money and organize your expenses by making a moving budget.
+Making a budget will help you save money and stay organized.
 Set aside some cash for your top moving priorities and buy that new wine fridge only if there’s enough left over after you relocate.

 3. Sort Your Belongings